 Malvaviscus arboreus, grows in a brambly fashion.
 Fills in airy space, informal, intertwines amongst other plants.

-After pruning, which is done annually in spring:
+After pruning, which is done annually in late winter/early spring:

 (Click underlined title to see more) Vulpia myuros, a common non-native annual grass that grows in wild areas of the San Diego region, native to Europe, and gets up to about a foot tall.
 One caution about it is that it's highly flammable if ignited when dry.
 However, makes attractive golden straw color when dry.

 Peach and Apricot on the same plant/'tree', by grafting.
 I do this, I did this.
 Mid Pride Peach on right, probably Royal/Blenheim apricot on left(scion from old tree in old Pt.
 Loma property in the La Playa neighborhood).

 (Click on underlined title to see more)The Bismarck Palm has silvery to blue-grey-green foliage color(described as 'glaucous').
 Green leaved strains are also available but the glaucous strains do better in SoCaL and other similar climates.
 Grows to around 40 plus feet to the top of the foliage, and with adequate conditions can do so in about as many decades, and potential to 100 feet in a century.